 Rembrandt is famous for his paintings but not many people know about his personal life.
 After his wife Saskia died, his life became embroiled in a relationship that would shock the world even today.
 This short story is about the other side of Rembrandt - officially documented, but few people know of.
 He was a great artist, but at the same time - could he have been a murderer?

-On June 18 On June 18, 2003 Hans Benting received a call from Dr Giorgio Bola explaining an ancient manuscript written in medieval Dutch had been found in a small forgotten library in Rome, not more than a kilometre from the Vatican.
+On June 18 On June 18, 2003 Hans Benting received a call from Dr Giorgio Bola regarding an ancient manuscript written in medieval Dutch found in a small forgotten library in Rome.
 The library was thought to be a private collection with only forty-three books, all in Latin, except for this.

 How it came to be there no one knew.